PepcyCh/simple-JPEG-IO/README.md

 # simple-JPEG-IO

-It's part of assignment in my DIP class.
+It's part of assignment in my DIP(Digital Image Process) course.

 It can read baseline-DCT or progressive-DCT JPEG files, but can only write to baseline-DCT JPEG files.